 Back sleepers face fewer problems than stomach sleepers, but are still in danger from possible health risks.
 These include snoring and developing sleep apnea.
 This is caused by the collapse of soft tissue at the back of the throat and the tongue blocking the airway by falling back.

 Side sleeping would be a better alternative.
 A couple of benefits to sleeping on the back is that the spine is better aligned and there is a lower risk of facial wrinkles since the face is not in contact with the pillow during the night.

 Combo Sleep Position

 If you’re a combo sleeper, it usually means that you may fall asleep on your stomach and wake up on your side.
-Combo sleepers change position several times during the night.
+Combo sleepers change positions several times during the night.
 They may benefit from each sleep position, but may also face the increased health risks of each sleep position as well.
-These include neck, shoulder, and back pain, blocked airways, and poor spine alignment.
+These include the neck, shoulder, and back pain, blocked airways, and poor spine alignment.